andstor/text-generation/README.md

   --overwrite_cache [OVERWRITE_CACHE]
                         Overwrite the cached training and evaluation sets (default: False) --validation_split_percentage VALIDATION_SPLIT_PERCENTAGE
-                        The percentage of the train set used as validation set in case there's no validation split (default: 5)
+                        The percentage of the train set used as validation set in case there is no validation split (default: 5)
   --preprocessing_num_workers PREPROCESSING_NUM_WORKERS
                         The number of processes to use for the preprocessing. (default: None) --log_preditions [LOG_PREDITIONS]